PJK/libcbor/doc/source/getting_started.rst

 .. code-block:: bash

-  # Assuming you are in the directory where you want to build
+  # Assuming you are in the directory where you want to build.
+This should be *outside* the source tree/repository
   cmake -DCMAKE_BUILD_TYPE=Release path_to_libcbor_dir
   make cbor cbor_shared